dtarnawsky/single-spa-example/README.md

 npx cap run ios
 ```

+## About Single SPA
+[Single SPA](https://single-spa.js.org/) is a framework for building Microfrontends.
+At its core, it is simply using [Import Maps](https://caniuse.com/import-maps) which is a Javascript API allowing the use of `import` to import ES modules in the browser.
+On top of this Single SPA provides additional features that a single web app that will combine Microfrontends will need.

 ## Local development
 It is preferred to only run one app at a time.
 But if you need to run them all locally, you can do so with the following instructions